What Executive Function is and Why Parents Should Pay Attention to It

 An example of cognitive flexibility is when a child learns his letter sounds and understands that “C” has two sounds while “F” only has one.
 Using flexible thinking allows children to learn and assimilate new information.

-Here are some tips to help support cognitive flexibility in young children:
+Tips to help support cognitive flexibility in young children:

 1. Model flexibility.
 Routines are really important and good for children to provide predictability and structure, but it is also important for children to be able to “go with the flow.”
 When something happens that is out of the routine, talk your child through it and help them see that you are flexible and it is okay.
 For example, “It is starting to rain, so we can’t go to the park after all, but we can go to the library today, and we can try again to go to the park tomorrow.”